-A simple but often time consuming process of record matching is carried out to determine the names and locations of these men.
+A simple but time consuming record matching process is undertaken by volunteers around Australia to determine the names and locations of these men.

-This work has been made possible through a myriad of sponsors.
+Our work is made possible through a myriad of sponsors.
 Please visit the Partner page in each state to see our valued sponsors and in-kind supporters.